Andrewsher/Andrewsher.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a PhD student at Stony Brook University.
-I obtained degree of Master of Engineering from University of Chinese Academy of Sciences, and degree of Bachelar of Engieer from Zhejiang University.
+I obtained degree of Master of Engineering from University of Chinese Academy of Sciences, and degree of Bachelar of Engineering from Zhejiang University.

 Education
 ------